davidkfoss/aees-thesis-experiments/README.md

 This repository contains the experiment runners, configurations, and result-processing scripts used for the thesis on **Adaptive Episodic Exploration Scheduling (AEES)** — a small per-axis bandit that adapts learning-rate multiplier and gradient-noise std per training "episode" on top of a standard optimizer backbone.

 The reusable AEES implementation is **not** in this repository.
-It is published on PyPI as [`pulseopt`](https://pypi.org/project/pulseopt/) and pulled in here as a normal dependency.
+It is published on PyPI as [`pulseopt`](https://pypi.org/project/pulseopt/) and maintained at [`davidkfoss/pulseopt`](https://github.com/davidkfoss/pulseopt).
+This repository pulls it in as a normal dependency.

 ## Setup